revelsi/reachy2_code_generation/README.md

 ## ⚠️ Current Development Status

-**Note: This project is currently under active development and is not yet stable.**
+**Note: This project is currently under active development.**

-The LangGraph agent implementation is being developed to replace the previous agent architecture.
-Several issues are currently being addressed:
+The LangGraph agent implementation has been significantly improved with the following updates:

-- Tool discovery is not working correctly (0 tools loaded)
+- ✅ Tool discovery and generation is now working correctly (208 tools loaded)
+- ✅ API documentation extraction from the Reachy 2 SDK is functioning
+- ✅ Tool implementations are generated with proper error handling and consistent return formats
+- ✅ Comprehensive test suite has been implemented to verify tool functionality

-- The agent is running in mock mode by default
+The agent can run in either mock mode (default) or connect to a real Reachy robot when available.
-- Testing infrastructure is being set up to allow isolated testing

 Please see the [TODO.md](TODO.md) file for a detailed list of current issues and planned work.